-Whether it’s a wheel of fortune, scratch-off card, or loyalty program, know your audience.
+Whether it’s a wheel of fortune or loyalty program, know your audience.
 You should segment it and offer benefits that would be relevant for that customer in particular.
 Remember, even giveaways and gifts can be perceived differently.
 What motivates one person can be boring or unimportant for others.

 Read more about Customer Retention with Lifecycle-Based Segmentation.

 As with every new marketing activity, a gamification marketing campaign should have a goal.
 Set it before taking any action.
 It will help you to segment and determine your audience, length of the campaign, benefits you offer, etc.

 Answering the following questions will give you a clear campaign direction:

 - Do you want to collect more contact information or expand customer profiles with their preferences? (in the interactive sign-up form you won’t be able to ask all the questions you have to the customer.
 You have to pick what’s more important for you at the current stage: having their phone number for approaching them via SMS, or knowing their preferences in color/products/look.)

 - Do you want to educate customers on your latest products? (free new product testers, a few new items to giveaway, or a small discount for the latest products might work as benefits for such a campaign)

 - Do you want to create hype around the brand? (the most popular items of your brand will work better than anything else)